kovacsaalex/CustomerRegistration/README.md

-# CustomerRegistration
+# Customer Registration
 1.0

-This application made for hungarian financial experts.
+This application made for hungarian financial advisor.
 You can registrate clients, loans and savings.
 The data is stored in SQL database.